Dehns

-Dehns (formerly "Frank B. Dehn & Co.") is a United Kingdom firm of patent and trade mark attorneys, with offices in London, Munich, Oslo, Oxford, Brighton, Manchester, Sandwich and Bristol.
+Dehns (formerly "Frank B. Dehn & Co.") is a United Kingdom firm of patent and trade mark attorneys, with offices in London, Munich, Oslo, Oxford, Brighton, Manchester, Bristol and Birmingham.
 It was founded in 1920 by Frank Bernard Dehn.

 Description

-Founded in 1920, the practice has offices in London, Munich, Oslo, Oxford, Brighton, Manchester, Sandwich and Bristol.
+Founded in 1920, the practice has offices in London, Munich, Oslo, Oxford, Brighton, Manchester, Bristol and Birmingham.
 The firm's patent work comes from European direct clients, particularly from Scandinavia, as well as the UK.
 The firm also acts directly for a large number of US Fortune 500 clients and handles a significant amount of work originating in Japan.
 Most of its trade mark work comes from the UK and from US direct client companies.
 Clients include small businesses and private inventors, as well as multinational firms.

 The firm advises on all aspects of patenting innovative technology, registering words, logos and other marks and registering original designs.
 Services include preparation and filing of applications, opposition and cancellation actions, advice on areas of conflict, regular watching for patents and trade marks of competitors and conducting infringement and other proceedings.
 Industries in which it is active in patent work include pharmaceuticals, biochemistry, biotechnology, petrochemicals, polymer chemistry, textiles and materials science and metallurgy.
 It also operates in computing, electronics, telecommunications, automotive, engineering, aeronautics and civil engineering.
 Trade mark activities include broadcasting and communications, computing, publishing, leisure and entertainment, food and drinks, cosmetics, finance and travel.
 Experience in contentious matters ranges from European oppositions and appeals to worldwide infringement conflicts.
 In non-contentious matters such as mergers, acquisitions and re-financings, where intellectual property can form an important part of a firm's assets, the practice can carry out an intellectual property audit, advise on the strength of the intellectual property and record a party's interest.